wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/B/Bless.md

 **Components:** V, S, M (a sprinkling of holy water) \
 **Duration:** Concentration, up to 1 minute

-You bless up to three creatures of your choice within range.
+You bless up to three creatures of your choice.
 Until the spell ends, a `d4` is added to attack rolls and saving throws made by a target.

 **At Higher Levels.**